-relative degree of responsibility for the operations and results of that Profit Center, as well as his or her performance and tenure with the Company.
+At the beginning of each year, each Named Executive is allocated a fixed percentage of the incentive compensation pool of his or her respective Profit Center.
+The amount of an employee's percentage of his or her pool is generally reflective of that person's relative degree of responsibility for the operations and results of that Profit Center, as well as his or her performance and tenure with the Company.
 If the Profit Center generates profits which result in an incentive compensation pool, the participant receives the allocated percentage as incentive compensation.
 The dollar amount of that pool is based upon the Profit Center aggregate ROI.
 As ROI increases, a higher percentage of pre-incentive compensation operating profit is contributed to the pool.

 For the Corporate Profit Center, the minimum contribution percentage of 4.70% of pre-incentive compensation operating profit occurs at the lowest level of ROI, which is 6.00%.
 The maximum contribution percentage of 7.5% occurs at a ROI of at least 22.00%.
-Following the achievement of ROI of 8.5%, and subject to the maximum contribution rate of 7.5%, for every hundred basis point improvement in ROI, the Company contributes an approximate additional 2.5 basis points of pre-incentive compensation operating profit to the Corporate Profit Center incentive compensation pool.
-Three of our Named Executives participated in the Corporate Profit Center incentive compensation pool in 2022.
+Following the achievement of ROI of 6.0%, and subject to the maximum contribution rate of 7.5%, for every hundred basis point improvement in ROI, the Company contributes an approximate additional 2.5 basis points of pre-incentive compensation operating profit to the Corporate Profit Center incentive compensation pool.
+Two of our Named Executives participated in the Corporate Profit Center incentive compensation pool in 2023.
 For our segment pools, the minimum contribution percentage of 1.8% of pre-incentive compensation operating profit occurs at the lowest level of ROI, which is 8.5%.
 The maximum contribution percentage of 2.2% occurs at an ROI of at least 22.0%.
 Subject to the maximum contribution percentage of 2.2%, for every hundred basis point improvement in ROI, the Company contributes approximately .35 basis points in pre-incentive compensation operating profit to each segment incentive compensation pool.

-Beginning in fiscal 2022, the Company initiated tiered performance thresholds for both the size of each incentive compensation pool as well as individual incentive compensation payments.
-This resulted in the reallocation of approximately \$50 million of otherwise incentive compensation to our shareholders.
-Under this new program, each performance pool was preliminarily allocated funds based upon the formula described in the preceding paragraph.
+There are tiered performance thresholds for both the size of each incentive compensation pool as well as individual incentive compensation payments.
+This effectively resulted in the reallocation of approximately \$50 million of otherwise incentive compensation to our shareholders.
+Under this program, each performance pool was preliminarily allocated funds based upon the formula described in the preceding paragraph.
 Each pool is then subject to threshold amounts.
 For the Corporate Profit Center incentive compensation pool, the thresholds were \$850 million (Tier 1) and \$950 million (Tier 2).
-To the extent the pool exceeds Tier 1, 25% of the pool in excess of Tier 1 and below Tier 2 is deducted from the pool and reallocated to shareholders; 50% of the pool in excess of Tier 2 is reallocated to shareholders.
+To the extent the pool exceeds Tier 1, 25% of the pool in excess of Tier 1 and below Tier 2 is deducted from the pool and effectively reallocated to shareholders; 50% of the pool in excess of Tier 2 is effectively reallocated to shareholders.
 The segment pools are subject to the same reallocations at \$300 million (Tier 1) and \$350 million (Tier 2).
 In addition to the adjustments made to the incentive compensation pools, and subsequent to those adjustments, preliminary individual incentive compensation allocations for the leaders of each pool, as well as each other Named Executive, are subject to similar adjustments.
-For 2022, each NEO was subject to payment thresholds of \$1 million (Tier 1) and \$1.5 million (Tier 2).
+For 2023, each Named Executive was subject to payment thresholds of \$1 million (Tier 1) and \$1.5 million (Tier 2).
 For preliminary bonus payments in excess of Tier 1, 25% of the amount between Tier 1 and Tier 2 was reallocated to other, non-Named Executive participants; 50% of the preliminary bonus payment above Tier 2 was similarly reallocated.